-To implement Novell BorderManager 3.7 as an outbound-only firewall on the network, Acme Company must perform the following general sequence of steps:
+To implement Novell BorderManager as an outbound-only firewall on the network, Company A must perform the following general sequence of steps:

-1. Install Novell BorderManager 3.7 and enable packet filtering on public interfaces during the installation.
+1. Install Novell BorderManager and enable packet filtering on public interfaces during the installation.

-For more information and Novell BorderManager 3.7 installation procedures, refer to Novell BorderManager 3.7 Installation Guide .
+For more information on Novell BorderManager installation procedures, see Novell BorderManager 3.9 Installation Guide.

-- 2. Using the NIASCFG utility, enable and configure NAT for the WAN call to the ISP. - 3.
-Using NetWare Administrator, Novell BorderManager 3.7 Services page, enable and configure the Transparent proxy application.
+- 2. Use iManager enable and configure NAT for the WAN call to the ISP. - 3.
+Use tiManager to enable and configure the Transparent proxy application. - 4.
+Using iManager to enable and configure access control rules for the intranet users.